infiniteobjects/.github/CONTRIBUTING.md

 ## Git Workflow

 - We use [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/)
-- We will never push directly to master/main or develop branches
+- Never push directly to master/main or develop branches
-- We will only submit our changes via opening Pull Requests
+- Only submit our changes via opening Pull Requests
-- We will post all new Pull Requests to #io-pull-requests
+- Post all new Pull Requests to #io-pull-requests
-- We will strive to make a single Pull Requests encompass 1 piece of functionality.
+- Strive to make a single Pull Requests encompass 1 piece of functionality.
-- We will use GitHub for tracking code reviews
+- Use GitHub for tracking code reviews
-- We will use Pivotal Tracker for tracking all other reviews (design, testing/QA, etc.)
+- Use Pivotal Tracker for tracking all other reviews (design, testing/QA, etc.)
 - Pull Requests by a single developer needs 2 approvals
 - Pull Requests by a pair needs 1 approval
 - Authors cannot approve their own Pull Requests
 - For a very small PR the developer has the choice to only have 1 approval, **please be mindful**
-- We will delete branches after they have been approved and merged
+- Delete branches after they have been approved and merged

 ### Branch naming

-- We will add `[pivotal-id]` to the end of the branch name, removing the # sign from the story number
+- Add `[pivotal-id]` to the end of the branch name, removing the # sign from the story number
+  - Pivotal Tracker looks for this ID to link the branch to the story
 - release-id's are calculated [2 digit year].[2 digit month].[version]
   - (e.g) 22.04.1 (1st release of april 2022)